 Faculty & Staff

 The City Planning and Urban Affairs degree programs are part of the Department of Applied Social Sciences at Boston University’s Metropolitan College, which is chaired by Professor Daniel LeClair, PhD.
-Other key personnel responsible for program administration are Associate Professor of the Practice and Director Madhu C. Dutta-Koehler, PhD, and Academic Program Manager Daniel Pezzano, who are supported by various departments across Metropolitan College and the University.
+Other key personnel responsible for program administration are Associate Professor of the Practice and Director Madhu C. Dutta-Koehler, PhD, and Program Manager Andrea Ciminelli, who are supported by various departments across Metropolitan College and the University.

 The strength of Metropolitan College’s Master of City Planning and Master of Urban Affairs programs rests in large measure on the quality of its full-time and adjunct faculty.

 The members of the faculty come from diverse professional and academic backgrounds, with expertise in fields as varied as climate change, transportation, land reclamation, city finance, and urban design, to name a few.
 Aside from their award-winning teaching and research, our faculty members share several important characteristics:

 - Focus on the Student.
 MCP and MUA faculty members take great pride in seeing, and treating, each student as an individual with unique academic and professional goals.
 The small size of our classes provides ample opportunities for personal interaction and attention, and helps to enhance our students’ overall learning experience.
 Our professors serve as academic and career mentors to the students in our program, providing a foundation for professional growth.

 - Focus on the Practical.
 All of our faculty members bring extensive professional and executive experience in different aspects of urban planning and management to their teaching and research.
 Our curriculum, as a result, emphasizes the skills required to put theory into action, while planning for efficient, sustainable, and just places.